When you’re struggling with your mental health, one of the first questions you might ask is:

 Can Psychiatry and Therapy Work Together?

-A patient with depression may benefit from antidepressant medication prescribed by a psychiatrist, while also working with a therapist to address negative thought patterns and improve self-esteem.
+💡 Example: A patient with depression may use medication prescribed by a psychiatrist to balance brain chemistry while working with a therapist to address negative thought patterns.

-At Mind Health Group, we often recommend integrated care to provide the most comprehensive support.
+At Mind Health Group, we often recommend an integrated approach for comprehensive care.

 Which Option Is Right for You?